Feeling Trapped by Drug Addiction?

 - Natural or holistic drug detox: Also known as cold turkey, natural detox simply means that you stop using the drug or drugs to which you are addicted and begin going through withdrawal in anything from a few hours to a few days.
 This can take up to two weeks, depending on which drugs and how addicted you are.
 Some of the pain can be distracted with physical therapy and other activities.

 But removing the drugs from your system is only the first step.
-At a drug rehab in Texas, detox specialists and medical personnel also evaluate why you are addicted, so it can be treated in the next phase: drug addiction treatment.
+During rehab, detox specialists and medical personnel also evaluate why you are addicted, so it can be treated in the next phase: drug addiction treatment.

 Individualized Treatment Plans